nickolashkraus/nickolaskraus-io/content/articles/transforming-code-into-beautiful-idiomatic-python.md

 ## Concise Expressive One-Liners

 Two conflicting rules:
-1. Don’t put too much on one line.
+1. Don't put too much on one line.
-2. Don’t break atoms of thought into subatomic particles.
+2. Don't break atoms of thought into subatomic particles.

-Raymond’s rule:
+Raymond's rule:

 > "One logical line of code equals one sentence in English."